simsek97/simsek97/README.md

-- 👋 Hi, I’m Simsek Mert
+- 👋 Hi, I’m Mert Simsek

 I've been developing and deploying enterprise architectures and applications for around 20 years.

-I am working for Amazon Web Services (AWS) as Application Architect.
+I am working for Amazon Web Services (AWS) as Senior Application Architect.